 This sales objection usually goes like this: We’re happy with our current supplier and aren’t looking for anything else.

-2. Answer: completely understand, like lots of decisions you probably moved to your current supplier for a reason.
-The world of [my solution/technology/market] keeps changing, not to mention the need to [ name a pain point] or reduce costs.
-That’s why we [company name] [call out your 2 to 3-line value proposition for this specific customer, so it must be personalized].
-Quick question, what would it take to be added as an alternative supplier in case anything ever went wrong?
+2. Answer: I completely understand; like lots of decisions, you probably moved to your current supplier for a reason.
+The world of [my solution/technology/market] keeps changing, not to mention the need to [name a pain point] or reduce costs.
+That’s why we [company name] [call out your 2- to 3-line value proposition for this specific customer, so it must be personalized].
+Quick question: what would it take to be added as an alternative supplier in case anything ever went wrong?

-5. Answer: I understand that you feel no need to change, in fact the vast majority of our customers felt the same way until they found out how that using our [name your solution] to [your 2 to 3 line value proposition].
+5. Answer: I understand that you feel no need to change; in fact, the vast majority of our customers felt the same way until they found out how using our [name your solution] to [your 2- to 3-line value proposition].
 Can I ask you quickly, if you could improve one thing when it comes to [the problem you are solving], what would it be?

-The next sales objection is the “send me an email”.
-Is this an objection, genuine call for information or a red herring to get you off the phone?
+The next sales objection is the “send me an email.”
+Is this an objection, a genuine call for information, or a red herring to get you off the phone?

 4. Answer: Sure, just give me your email address.
 In order to know a little more about our company and solutions, what information do you need to see from me for us to continue a conversation in a bit more depth?

-1. Answer: I completely understand, can I ask how do you allocate your budgets and when does your new budget get approved?
+1. Answer: I completely understand.
+Can I ask how you allocate your budgets and when your new budget gets approved?

-2. Answer: That is no issue, I’m more interested in understanding your business than selling anything.
-I really want to open a dialog with you to give you some valuable insights without taking up too much of your time.
-[Ask a deep discovery question where you can answer and give the customer an “Aha” moment.]
+2. Answer: That is no issue; I’m more interested in understanding your business than selling anything.
+I really want to open a dialogue with you to give you some valuable insights without taking up too much of your time.
+[Ask a deep discovery question that you can answer and give the customer an “Aha” moment.]

 1. Answer: You obviously have concerns about the value my product/solution can bring to your business.
-Can I ask you what or to whom are you comparing me against? [focus on the outcomes and your points of differentiation, do not haggle on price as they just may need reinforcing on Why You.]
+Can I ask you what or whom you are comparing me against? [focus on the outcomes and your points of differentiation; do not haggle on price, as they just may need reinforcing on Why You.]

-2. Answer: Is the price the only thing getting in the way of you placing an order with me? [when asking this question, you must get a full “Yes commitment” answer].
-So, if we can agree on a pricing structure [not discount, pricing structure could be how they pay for it] today, do I have your business?
+2. Answer: Is the price the only thing getting in the way of you placing an order with me?
+[When asking this question, you must get a full “yes commitment” answer].
+So, if we can agree on a pricing structure [not a discount; the pricing structure could be how they pay for it] today, do I have your business?

-There are many, many more objection handling techniques or answers than those outlined here.
+There are many, many more objection-handling techniques or answers than those outlined here.
 Objection handling sales skills training is a key sale skill every salesperson must master to be successful at selling or cold calling.
 We hope some of the techniques and tips on objection handling will help you improve your progress in any sales conversation.
-Remember, sales objections should be planned for in your sales process or sales training and prepared to handle in every conversation you have with a prospect or customer.
+Remember, sales objections should be planned for in your sales process or sales training, and you should be prepared to handle them in every conversation you have with a prospect or customer.